Menu

 EYFS

 Learning in the EYFS forms the bedrock of the RHE and PSHE curriculum for KS1 and KS2.
 Children’s personal, social and emotional development (PSED) is crucial for children to lead healthy and happy lives, and is fundamental to their cognitive development.
 Underpinning their personal development are the important attachments that shape their social world.
 Strong, warm and supportive relationships with adults enable children to learn how to understand their own feelings and those of others.
 IN EYFS, Pupils are supported to manage emotions, develop a positive sense of self, set themselves simple goals, have confidence in their own abilities, to persist and wait for what they want and direct attention as necessary.
 Through adult modelling and guidance, they will learn how to look after their bodies, including healthy eating, and manage personal needs independently.
-Through supported interaction with other children they learn how to make good friendships, co-operate and resolve conflicts peaceably.
+Through supported interaction with other children, they learn how to make good friendships, co-operate and resolve conflicts peaceably.
 These attributes provide a secure platform from which children can achieve at school and in later life.
 This is key learning for the development of RHE and PSHE within KS1 and KS2.

 KS1